-At DP0 at the start of Y10, the students was below expected progress at -0.16.
-At the end of the academic year, the students was forecast to achieve a significantly positive progress 8 score of +0.82, which had increased by 1/3 of a grade on average from Data Point 1 at the mid point of the year.
+At DP0 at the start of Y10, the student was below expected progress at -0.16.
+At the end of the academic year, the student was forecast to achieve a significantly positive progress 8 score of +0.82, which had increased by 1/3 of a grade on average from Data Point 1 at the mid-point of Year 10.